4 min read

 Knowing all that, how long can you leave your puppy alone?
 Short answer: it depends on their age, breed, health, temperament, and other factors.
 To keep your puppy healthy and happy while you're away, follow this general rule:

-Puppies younger than 6 months: 2 hours max
+Puppies younger than 6 months: Leave them alone for 2 hours max at a time

-Puppies older than 6 months: 4 hours max
+Puppies older than 6 months: Leave them alone for 4 hours max at a time

-According to the Humane Society, puppies can hold their bladder for up to 1 hour for every month of life.
-For example, an 8-week-old puppy can hold their bladder for up to 2 hours.
-Health issues can affect how often they need to potty, so keep this in mind as well.
+Puppies can hold their bladder for up to 1 hour for every month of life.
+For example, a 2-month-old puppy can hold their bladder for up to 2 hours.
+Larger dogs tend to have bigger bladders and can hold their urine for longer.
+Health issues can affect how often your pup needs to potty, so keep this in mind as well.

 Just because a 6-month-old puppy can hold their bladder for up to 6 hours doesn't mean it's a good idea to leave them alone for that long.
-Their young bodies and brains are still developing, and leaving them alone for too long can lead to behavioral issues.
+Their young bodies and brains are still developing, and leaving them alone for too long can lead to behavioral issues and conditions like separation anxiety.

 No dog should be left alone for a full 8-hour workday.
-The only dogs who could potentially deal with your absence for that long are adult dogs (older than 18 months) who are well-trained, well-behaved, and used to being alone for extended periods.
+The only dogs who could potentially deal with your absence for that long are adult dogs (older than 18 months) who are well trained, well behaved, and used to being alone for extended periods.
+Even then, this situation is far from ideal.

 Okay, so you can't leave your puppy home alone for more than a few hours a day.
 But you also can't quit your job or your studies just to stay home with your fur-baby.
 What's a dog lover to do?
 Here are a few solutions for puppy parents with full-time obligations.